-OBITUARY-Colin Powell, U.S. military leader and first Black Secretary of state, dies
+OBITUARY-Colin Powell, U.S. military leader and first Black secretary of state, dies

 'YOU BREAK IT, YOU OWN IT'

-Powell privately warned Bush about the monumental difficulties of invading and occupying Iraq, invoking the so-called Pottery Barn rule: "You break it, you own it."
+Powell privately warned Bush about the monumental difficulties of invading and occupying Iraq, invoking the so-called Pottery Barn rule invoking the name of a retail store: "You break it, you own it."

 The invasion came six weeks later but no such weapons were found, undermining American credibility for years.
 U.S. forces fought in Iraq from 2003 to 2011, with nearly 4,500 American troops killed and 32,000 wounded.